Constanza

 Constanza: I think I’m just gonna stay in and read.

 Amara: Yes!
-He won’t tell me where he’s taking me, though 🙄”
+He won’t tell me what we're doing though 🙄

 Amara: Bet.
 Talk soon.